 Norman motte-and-bailey castles proved effective during Norman conquests but fragile in the face of an attack due to being vulnerable to fire.
 This led to the development of Norman castles built of stone which were far more durable and secure.

-Stone castles proved very formidable and effective in military terms but their interiors were mostly cold and often damp.
-To counter them, the medieval castle designs evolved further during the mid-medieval period.
 In this period, an emphasis was put on constructing castles with well-lit interiors, higher ceilings, plenty of windows, and overall a castle that was secure but also pleasant to live in.

 Gothic architecture pervaded much of Western Europe through the mid-medieval period.
 At about the same time, a revolution in castle building was taking place in England as well.